RayHightower/RayHightower.com/_posts/2015-08-22-madison-ruby-and-parallella.markdown

 [Madison+ Ruby](/blog/2013/08/25/madison-ruby-2013/) has delivered a great experience for five years.
 Sadly, 2015 marks the last year for the conference.
 They will be missed.

 Thank you Jim and Jen Remsik for a great conference.
 I wish you well with everything you choose to do in coming years.

+### More on Parallella

+Future computers will achieve faster performance through parallelism.
+If you want to learn more about this trend, consider exploring Parallella for yourself.
+The <a href="/blog/2014/07/07/parallella-quick-start-guide-with-gotchas/">Parallella Quick Start Guide</a> might be useful.